gggdttt/gggdttt/README.md

 - 🔭 I’m a student of DTU(Technical University of Denamrk) and studying for my master degree of Computer Science and Engineering.
 - 👯 I am working at Microsoft(base Copenhagen-Denmark) as a part-time student worker.
-- 🌱 I’m currently focusing on compiler(for biochips) and the application of artificial intelligence（ this is what my master thesis related to).
+- 🌱 I’m currently focusing on compiler(for biochips operations) and the application of artificial intelligence(this is what my master thesis related).
 - 🤔 I also tried to apply AI in autonomous driving and real-time object detection of depth-based image.
 - 👯 I have real-world working experience of backend, database(MySQL), data immigration(Nifi+Kafka).
 - 📫 You are welcome to reach me from [linkedin](https://www.linkedin.com/in/wenjie-fan-b0b05620b/).